PritomKumar/SPLproject-1/README.md

        like 'WireShark', 'TShark' and so on.

     2. It can give the whole conversation between client and server and create text file for HTTP connection.
-    3. It can used as a security check for network connection .
+    3. It can be used as a security check for network connection .

 # Code properties: